 The resource kit includes health care provider educational materials, exam room posters, materials to use during patient discussions, and educational materials for people living with HIV.

-Topic(s): HIV Continuum of Care, Step 1: Preventing New Infections, Step 2: Identifying Cases through HIV Testing & Diagnosis, Step 3: Connecting HIV-Infected People to Quality HIV Care, Step 4: Keeping HIV-Infected People in Quality HIV Care, Step 5: Effective Drug Treatment of HIV, Step 6: Treatment Success--Suppressed Viral Load, Adherence, Antiretroviral Therapy, Initiating Treatment, Condoms and Dental Dams, Prevention with Positives
+Topic(s): HIV Continuum of Care, Step 1: Preventing New Infections, Step 2: Identifying Cases through HIV Testing & Diagnosis, Step 3: Connecting People with HIV to Quality HIV Care, Step 4: Keeping People with HIV in Quality HIV Care, Step 5: Effective Drug Treatment of HIV, Step 6: Treatment Success--Suppressed Viral Load, Adherence, Antiretroviral Therapy, Initiating Treatment, Condoms and Dental Dams, Prevention with Positives

 Resource type: Toolkits